screetsec/Sudomy/README.md

 In here subfinder is still classified as very fast for collecting subdomains by utilizing quite a lot of resources.
 Especially if the resources used have been optimized (?)
 When I have free time.
 Maybe In the future, sudomy will use golang too.
 If you want to contributes it's open to pull requests.

-For compilation results and videos, you can check here
+For compilation results and videos, you can check here:

-Youtube Videos :
 - [Sudomy](https://www.youtube.com/watch?v=ksZkMpLljcY)
 - [Subfinder](https://youtu.be/Zxf3pwh7uMI)
 - [Sublist3r](https://youtu.be/DexFkrEwtt4)